b-pardi/pyQCM/README.md

     - by default, plt will show plots in console box and span selector will not work
     - follow these steps to make selection plots open in new window:
         Tools > Preferences > IPython console > Graphics > Graphics Backend > Apply & OK
+    - Also on line 15 in analyze.py there is code that reads 'matplotlib.use('TkAgg')'
+        - for use with spyder change 'TkAgg' to just 'Agg'

 - For interactive plot:
     - for whichever overtone is to be analyzed in the interactive plot,